 Unique Disease Requires Unique Approach

-According to the Alzheimer’s Association, nearly 6 million Americans have dementia.
+According to the Alzheimer’s Association, over 6 million Americans have dementia.
 Mathematically, therefore, one in every five families is affected by the disease.
 By 2035, sources project that one in every two households will be affected, which is why it’s important to become more educated on the disease.

 The Dementia Field Guide helps “unlock the brain of dementia,” providing caregivers with the knowledge and understanding to feel confident and competent when they assume the caregiving role.
 Conrad outlines the role of eight key brain functions in everyday living, how dementia changes them and what can happen as the decline progresses.